-Note on documentaries: Some of the documentaries that have been purchased for Skillman’s collection came with public performance rights.
-This means that can be shown on campus anytime without needing to call or pay extra for permission (subject to certain limitations, of course).
-Look for rights information on the video label, container, on the screen or contact the research help department at refdesk@lafayette.edu or call (610) 330-5155.
+Documentaries on DVD: Some of the documentaries that have been purchased for Skillman Library’s collection came with public performance rights.
+This means that they can be shown on campus anytime without needing to call or pay extra for permission (subject to certain limitations).
+Look for rights information on the video label, container, on the screen or contact a research and instruction librarian.

 • Check with the copyright holder directly.